Price T Rowe Associates Inc. MD Decreases Stock Position in Eastman Chemical (NYSE:EMN)

-Price T Rowe Associates Inc. MD cut its position in Eastman Chemical (NYSE:EMN) by 7.8% during the first quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 214,170 shares of the basic materials company’s stock after selling 18,150 shares during the period.
-Price T Rowe Associates Inc. MD owned approximately 0.16% of Eastman Chemical worth $23,584,000 at the end of the most recent quarter.
+Price T Rowe Associates Inc. MD cut its holdings in Eastman Chemical (NYSE:EMN) by 7.8% in the first quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 214,170 shares of the basic materials company’s stock after selling 18,150 shares during the quarter.
+Price T Rowe Associates Inc. MD owned about 0.16% of Eastman Chemical worth $23,584,000 at the end of the most recent reporting period.

-In other news, CAO Scott V. King sold 12,588 shares of the firm’s stock in a transaction that occurred on Thursday, May 13th.
-The stock was sold at an average price of $126.00, for a total value of $1,586,088.00.
+In related news, CAO Scott V. King sold 12,588 shares of Eastman Chemical stock in a transaction that occurred on Thursday, May 13th.
+The stock was sold at an average price of $126.00, for a total transaction of $1,586,088.00.
 Following the transaction, the chief accounting officer now owns 7,827 shares in the company, valued at $986,202.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
 Also, SVP Perry Stuckey sold 12,231 shares of Eastman Chemical stock in a transaction that occurred on Monday, May 17th.
 The stock was sold at an average price of $130.01, for a total value of $1,590,152.31.
 Following the transaction, the senior vice president now owns 48,627 shares in the company, valued at approximately $6,321,996.27.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders sold 111,461 shares of company stock worth $13,969,529.
 Company insiders own 1.93% of the company’s stock.

 Shares of EMN stock opened at $111.79 on Tuesday.
 The stock has a market capitalization of $15.24 billion, a P/E ratio of 17.64, a P/E/G ratio of 0.69 and a beta of 1.49.
 The business’s 50 day simple moving average is $119.08.
 The company has a quick ratio of 1.14, a current ratio of 1.88 and a debt-to-equity ratio of 0.82.
 Eastman Chemical has a 12-month low of $69.64 and a 12-month high of $130.47.